preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 .. image:: teamwork-apps-app-instance-612-url.png

 Use the ADD IMAGE button to add an image for use in rollups.
-You can also edit Title, Description, Public Listing setting and edit the Sharepoint Url, if needed.
+You can also edit Title, Description, Public Listing setting and edit the SharePoint Url, if needed.
 SharePoint Url is not aplicable for all types of teamwork.

 Pending Approval
 *****************